-This African Violet beaded box design is available exclusively in my ebook, ‘How to Make Beaded Boxes.’
-So, if you want to make this project, please follow this link to purchase a copy of the ebook.
-It is sold as a download, or on CD-Rom.
-So, you get video demonstrations of all the techniques.
-Plus, you can print out pages if you wish.
+This African Violet beaded box design is available exclusively in my online class, ‘How to Make Beaded Boxes.’
+So, if you want to make this project, please follow this link to join the class.
+You get detailed written instructions in PDF format that you can download and print out, plus video demonstrations of all the techniques.

 This project uses the following beads: